-Hi I’m Ariel Anderson, CERTIFIED FINANCIAL PLANNER™ professional with Society of Grownups.
+Hi I’m Ariel Anderson, CERTIFIED FINANCIAL PLANNER™ professional.
 Today I’d like to talk with you about disability income insurance.

 What is disability insurance, and why is it important?

 Disability insurance protects you in the event you become mentally or physically unable to work.
 If you were to be injured in an accident, or diagnosed with a serious illness, it may be difficult or even impossible to continue earning a living and supporting your lifestyle.
 In these instances, disability insurance is designed to replace a certain amount of your income.
 Disability insurance payments can help you continue covering your living expenses and financial obligations, so you won’t have to dip into your emergency fund or 401k, or rack up credit card debt.

 Disability insurance can be short- or long-term.
 Short-term benefits typically kick-in after your sick pay runs out, while long-term benefits can cover chronic or permanent disability.
 In both cases, there is typically a waiting period before you can start receiving benefits.
 This depends on the specifics within the policy.

 What are the types of disability insurance, and what situations do they cover?